 If you think you may be experiencing symptoms of COVID-19, please consult your healthcare provider.

-The Coronavirus Disease (COVID-19), caused by the SARS-CoV-2 virus, has become an international public health concern and requires a large public health response.
+The Coronavirus Disease (COVID-19), caused by the SARS-CoV-2 virus, has become an international public health concern and requires a large public health response, including widespread and timely diagnostic testing.

 APHL Responds to COVID-19